 - Finally, drizzle the seasoning all over on top of the soup.
 Stir the soup just lightly.

 - Serve this Creamy Mustard Greens and Spinach Soup immediately with corn chips or bread.

-- You may use Serrano peppers instead of jalapeños, if you prefer it to be more pungent (hot).
-Alternatively, you may substitute with green chilies, cracked red pepper or chili powder.
+- Use Serrano peppers instead of jalapeños, if you prefer it to be more pungent (hot).
+Alternatively, substitute with green chilies, cracked red pepper or chili powder.